 Response: We thank the Referee for their time and careful consideration of our work.
 We also want to acknowledge their generally positive review and their summary of the key findings which reflect the points that we also think are critically important.
 We further thank them for noting inconsistencies or points where our message was unclear.
 We have addressed each critique in the detailed responses below.
 Major issues: 1.
-PV interneuron activity precedes motor activity (and MSN activation) Fig 2Ci shows how PV activity precedes motion onset and MSN activity by ~500ms.
+(1) PV interneuron activity precedes motor activity (and MSN activation) Fig 2Ci shows how PV activity precedes motion onset and MSN activity by ~500ms.
 The authors claim that Di shows CHI activity increasing shortly after peak velocity, but Dii does not reflect a significant effect.
-Another important control is to demonstrate the specificity of the PV-Cre and confirm the PV expression using immunostaining of PV.
+(2) Another important control is to demonstrate the specificity of the PV-Cre and confirm the PV expression using immunostaining of PV.

 Response: We agree and thank the Referee for pointing out the importance of this additional control and the use of qualitative statements with regards to unanalyzed points in time.
-In the original analysis for 2Di our point was descriptive related to CHIs and we have removed descriptive statements within the revision that were not supported with quantitative statistical measures.
+In Fig 2Di our point was descriptive related to CHIs and we have removed descriptive statements within the revision that were not supported with quantitative statistical measures.
 Because periods of peak velocity can be maintained for tens of seconds, the exact timing of cholinergic activity can vary across movement bouts in a way that will not be well captured by the analysis performed in 2Dii.
 To more carefully address and fully characterize this point, we included a new time series analysis as a supplemental figure that identifies the timing of cholinergic peak activity within a movement bout.
 We thank the Referees’ for prompting this analysis as is better captures the timing of CHI activity in relation to movement.
 To re-iterate, this issue of timing is just one of 8 different results (including speed following CHI events, MSN-synchrony following CHI events, MSN-synchrony preceding movement offset, and a replication of each of these with optogenetic control of CHIs) all leading to the same conclusion regarding the influence of CHIs on MSN network activity and movement.

 With regards to the specificity of our targeting with the PV line, two recent studies have previously used this same mouse line (e.g. Lee et al., 2017 and Owen et al., 2018).
 Within the Lee paper, in Supplemental Figure 1 they show that CRE mediated expression of a viral reporter was ~94% selective in relation to PV antibody staining.
 A similar comparison was reported in the striatum as it relates to the Chat-CRE line (Kondabolu, 2016).
 Given this quantification was previously done within the dorsal striatum where we were recording, we did not anticipate the necessity for antibody staining for the original submission.
 However, we will provide a similar quantification from our mice if reviewers and editors deem it necessary.